setvisible/nastran-find/README.md

 # Nastranfind

-Nastranfind is a solution for browsing NASTRAN input deck files for Windows, Mac OS X and Unux.
+Nastranfind is a solution for browsing NASTRAN input deck files for Windows, Mac OS X and Unix.

 Its core is developed in C++, based on the **Curses** library.

+## Download

+Go to the [download](https://github.com/setvisible/nastran-find/releases "Download") page

 ## Screenshots